blakkan/blakkan.github.io/_posts/2023-09-13-FirstDayWalking.md

 ---
 layout: post
-title:  "First day walking"
+title:  "First day walking to Puente la Reina"
 date:   2023-09-13 12:34:56
 categories: jekyll update
+topic: spain
 ---
-14 mile day.
+Fourteen mile day.
 Blisters.
 Feel beat by end of day.

+But this is my favorite place to date.
+Staying at a nice place called Hotel Jakue.